nilearn/nilearn/doc/connectivity/parcellating.rst

 *inverse_transform* method.

 Note that by default, clusters are labeled from 0 to (n_clusters - 1), and the label 0 may be confused with a background.
+To avoid this we add with 1.

 To visualize the clusters, we assign random colors to each cluster for the labels visualization.